 Once registered, you will receive a Citizen Service Number (in Dutch: ‘BSN’).
 This is compulsory for everyone living in the Netherlands and enables you to carry out all number of other formalities such as opening a bank account.

 Housing via student housing association

 The independent Dutch student housing corporation DUWO has some housing available for PhD researches, just around the corner of the institute.
 This housing is primarily meant for MA students but may also be occupied by PhD researches.

 Five rooms are reserved for PhD researchers and further on availability.
 The rental period for PhD researchers, visiting researchers and other visitors can start at any time throughout the academic year, though there is a preference for January.
 See also the student housing page on our website.

 Using the ISS postal address

-International staff and PhD candidates are allowed to use the ISS address when registering with the municipality of The Hague (contact firstname.lastname@example.org for more information).
-The ISS address can be used as a valid address for a maximum period of three months.
-However, this should be a last resort solution, you are obliged to actively search for a home address with which to register and to keep ISS informed during this process.
+International staff and PhD candidates are allowed to use the ISS address when registering with the municipality of The Hague.
+The ISS address can be used as a valid address for a maximum of three months.
+However, this should be a last resort solution; please make every effort to find permanent accommodation.

 - Email address